 Full visibility and control of custom and internal applications.

 Internally developed or custom applications can be managed using either an application override or custom App-IDs.
 An applications override effectively renames the traffic stream to that of the internal application.
-The other mechanism would be to use the customizable App-IDs based on context-based signatures for HTTP, HTTPs, FTP, IMAP, SMTP, RTSP, Telnet, and unknown TCP /UDP traffic.
-Organizations can use either of these mechanisms to exert the same level of control over their internal or custom applications that may be applied to SharePoint, Salesforce.com, or FaceBook.
+The other mechanism would be to use the customisable App-IDs based on context-based signatures for HTTP, HTTPs, FTP, IMAP, SMTP, RTSP, Telnet, and unknown TCP /UDP traffic.
+Organisations can use either of these mechanisms to exert the same level of control over their internal or custom applications that may be applied to SharePoint, Salesforce.com, or FaceBook.